chpollin/InfoVisDHGraz/_posts/2022-11-02-presentation_1_3_freyberg.md

 ---
-title: Some thoughts on information visualization: Visualization as an epistemic tool
+title: Some thoughts on information visualization.
+Visualization as an epistemic tool
 date: 2022-10-27
 author: Linda Freyberg
 tags: [bee]